Edinburgh Counselling & Psychotherapy

 Together we will work to find your voice and value your depth and sensitivity.
 Why?
 Because all these parts can hold such insight about what’s important to you and can help you to value the unique person you are.
 I can help you to disentangle what you want from what you’re supposed to want by understanding life from your perspective.
 We can work through the pain of the past too, when you are ready.

-I work with warmth and compassion and, with time, I hope this will begin to challenge that feeling that you’re not good enough.
-We will explore life from the deep because not only can it lead to deep connection, but from here you can find a way to really value the whole of you.
-It can mean you find your own voice amongst the noise.
+I work with courage, warmth, and with compassion and, with time, I hope this will begin to challenge that feeling that you’re not good enough.
+We will explore life from the deep because not only can it lead to connection, but from here you can find a way to really value the whole and ever-changing you: in all your diversities, in all your multitudes… discovering a way to be as authentically you as feels safe-enough amongst the oppressions which exist all around us.

 If this makes sense to you… please do get in contact.
 Finding a counsellor is a really personal decision, and it’s important to me that you find someone that is a ‘good fit’ for you.
 We can meet for an initial counselling session to see if we would like to work together with no pressure.